duembgen/popcor/docs/source/quickstart.rst

 Installation
 ------------

-The tool can be installed by running from a terminal:
+POPR can be installed by running from a terminal:

 .. code-block:: bash